Urogynecology

 Insurance coverage for pelvic floor treatments

 If your insurance plan covers physical therapy, it probably covers pelvic floor rehabilitation as well.
-Check with your insurance provider to confirm your coverage or call our insurance specialist at 630-527-3252.
+Check with your insurance provider to confirm your coverage.